 GambleAware funds through grants the National Gambling Helpline and a national network of treatment services delivering a range of psychosocial interventions including one-to-one and group counselling, free at the point of delivery.
-Although treatment services are locally accessible across Great Britain and performace data indicates existing treatment services achieve measurable improvements, there are geographical areas without services and gaps in the types of treatment available.
+Although treatment services are locally accessible across Great Britain and performance data indicates existing treatment services achieve measurable improvements, there are geographical areas without services and gaps in the types of treatment available.
 Currently this network reaches just 2% of problem gamblers in Great Britain, and so the GambleAware grant-funded treatment system is being re-commissioned to ensure the most efficient use of funds and provide a wider range of treatment options.
-The aim is to triple the number of problem gamblers accessing appropriate treatment services and to ensure those who require help an access it within two weeks.
+The aim is to triple the number of problem gamblers accessing appropriate treatment services and to ensure those who require help can access it within two weeks.

 National network of treatment services

 GambleAware currently funds three main treatment services for those affected by problem gambling, and a range of harm-minimisation pilot projects.
 Treatment provision includes brief intervention, counselling, psychotherapy including CBT, psychiatric care and residential rehabilitation.
 The largest of the funded providers is GamCare, which operates the National Gambling Helpline and a partner network of 15 treatment organisations across Great Britain providing counselling.
 The National Problem Gambling Clinic, based within the Addictions Service at Central North West London NHS Trust, offers CBT and psychiatric care.
 The Gordon Moody Association offers 12 week residential care at centres in Dudley, West Midlands, and Beckenham, Kent.
 Overall, GambleAware-funded treatment supports around 7,500 clients per year.

 GambleAware will publish quarterly updates on 'wait-times' for assessment and treatment at GambleAware-funded services: